Skip to main content

 When you use Append Mode in Note API Connector, the tool always adds new rows to your Notion database.
 It never changes or deletes existing rows, whether they were created manually, by another request, or during a previous import.

-This mode is perfect when you want to keep a growing log of data or import new records without touching old ones.
+Use this mode when you want to keep a growing log of data or import new records without touching old ones.

 Imagine you’re importing orders from your online store: